jomei/sicp/README.md

 # sicp
-Solution for tasks from Structure and interpretation of computer programs book
+Solution for tasks from Structure and interpretation of computer programs book.
+Implemented in clojure and elixir